 Below are some simple examples to understand this concept in a better manner.

-Let’s say we want to calculate Debt to GDP ratio for 5 countries (hypothetically).
+We want to calculate the debt to GDP ratio for five countries (hypothetically).
 For this, we would need their total debt and total GDP.

 Calculation of Debt to GDP Ratio of Country A